jasonwhite/button/README.md

 ```

 Note that `gcc foo.o bar.o -o foobar` was not executed because its output
-`foo.o` did not change (all we did was add a comment).
-Changes are determined by
+`foo.o` did not change.
+Indeed, all we did was add a comment.
+In such a case
+`gcc`, will produce an identical object file.

-the checksum of a file's contents, not just its last modified time.
-Thus, one
+Changes are determined by the checksum of a file's contents, not just its last
-source of overbuilding is eliminated in comparison to other build systems.
+modification time.
+Thus, one source of overbuilding is eliminated.

 ## Planned Features